jonaslalin/jonaslalin.github.io/_posts/2021-12-21-multi-layer-perceptrons-part-2.md

 \end{align*}
 $$

-Then, we perform the outside first traversal of the chain rule:
+Then, we perform an outside first traversal of the chain rule:

 $$
 \begin{align*}